AloyBranCheung/portfolio-v2/README.md

 ```

 > [!NOTE]
 > PayloadCMS v3.57.0 does not currently support Next.js 16.
 So will not be running it as one app as it was intended (e.g. local api).
+Also, because of this, `npm install` will use `--force` in the images.

 ## Installing new packages from root directory